Last update: 7/11/2021

 Malawi has a few entry requirements in place for visitors.

 Travelers with a valid negative test result must then self-monitor for COVID-19 symptoms for 14 days from their arrival.
-Travelers without a valid certificate will have samples collected for testing and will then have to quarantine for 14 days from their arrival.
+They may also be required to provide samples for COVID-19 testing.
+Travelers without a valid certificate will not be allowed to enter Malawi.

 Is PCR testing mandatory to travel to Malawi?